markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/intro.md

 2. Cloning the Datadog integrations extras repo
 3. Installing the Datadog development tools

-When you're ready, get started!
+When you're ready, click "Start Scenario" to get started!